MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 4.2.
 Cloud Storage

 Object storage is not the same as file storage, where you manage your data as a hierarchy of folders.
-Object storage is not the same as block storage, where the OS manages data as chunks of disk.
-Instead, object storage means you say to your storage ‘here, keep these bytes I give you’, and the storage lets you address it with a unique key.
+Object storage is not the same as block storage, where the OS manages data as chunks of a disk.
+Instead, object storage means you say to your storage "here, keep these bytes I give you", and the storage lets you address it with a unique key.
 Often these unique keys are in a form of URLs, which means object storage interacts nicely with web technologies.
 Cloud storage works just like that, just better!
 Fully manages scalable service, so no need to provision capacity ahead of time.

 Use Cloud Storage for: